ptrckq/rest-mysql-jee/README.md

 This maven project has a REST API to persist and retrieve data from MySQL database and it also uses JBoss EAP 7 as runtime environment.

+### Structure

+- src/main/java
+- br.com.ptrck.dao contains only one classe DAO with CRUD methods.
+- br.com.ptrck.model contains class Pessoa with name, age and id and their respectives getters and setters.
+- br.com.ptrck.websvc contains 2 classes for web rest mapping.
+- -d META-INF has persistence.xml configurations.

 ### Prerequisites
 - JBoss EAP 7+;
 - MySQL